MicrosoftDocs/power-platform/power-platform/admin/programmability-tutorial-install-application-environment.md

 > ![Set up a Recurrence trigger.](media/capacity2.png "Set up a Recurrence trigger")

 For the remainder of this tutorial, you need an environment ID and an application name to complete the subsequent steps:
 - **Environment Id**: The ID of the environment to which you would install the package.
-This isn't the organization ID.
+This ID isn't the organization ID.
 - **Application name**: The name of the application you're trying to install.

 Next we authenticate with Microsoft Entra and retrieve a token for calling the Power Platform API.
 If you haven’t completed your Microsoft Entra setup, see [Authentication (preview)](programmability-authentication-v2.md).